HenriLassagne/Rolling-the-barrels/README.md

 The project and build are contained in the BMI_setup zip file.

 Hardware and sofware needed.
+- Qt Creator 5.7, with MVSC 2013 compiler
 - Blackrock Microsystems NSP
 - Central application from Blackrock Microsystem (libraries inluded in the BMI_setup file)
 - DLP Vialux Projector, V-7001 with ALP-4.2 API (libraries inluded in the BMI_setup file)